consumptionof/cons-demo-store/README.md

   Maybe when I take this to a GUI I'll be able to rework them to work with text entry fields.

+### Version 0.014
+- Added search_coupon and process_coupon
+  These functions do what their names suggest -- search for coupons given some criteria, and insert them into the current products table.
+They're set up so that, even if there are multiples of the same item in the current_trans table, it'll process the coupon to account for all of them.
+- Added search_card_by_phone and process_card
+  These do the same as the previous functions, but for customers instead.
+When a customer is selected, their phone number will be recorded in current_trans_meta.
+- locate_by_code now searches for cards, coupons, and stock, instead of just stock.

 ### Version 0.013
 - Added core_backend.py
   This file will house the essential functions like check_numeric